megaease/easeprobe/docs/Deployment.md

 > Note:
 >
 >  - The `configmap-volume-0` is the ConfigMap for `config.yaml`, which is mounted as volume under `/opt/config.yaml` in the container.
->  - The `pvc-volume-easeprobe-pvc` is the PVC for SLA data persistent, which mount to `/opt/data` in the container.
+>  - The `pvc-volume-easeprobe-pvc` is the PVC for SLA data persistent, which is mounted as a volume under `/opt/data` in the container.

 ### 4.4 Create the EaseProbe Service